Rules and Regulations—The Storytellers

 Contest period and entry

-- To be eligible for Phase 2 of the Contest, Contestants must be one of the twenty-five (25) Finalists (as defined in section 20 below) of Phase 1, and must present, in person, a version of their Phase 1 Submission at an event (Storytellers Showcase) at the 2019 Congress of the Humanities and Social Sciences (the Congress) in Vancouver, British Columbia.
+- To be eligible for Phase 2 of the Contest, Contestants must be one of the twenty-five (25) Finalists (as defined in section 20 below) of Phase 1, and must present, in person, a version of their Phase 1 Submission at an event (Storytellers Showcase) at the 2020 Congress of the Humanities and Social Sciences (the Congress) in London, Ontario.

 - To participate in Phase 1 of the Contest, a Contestant must submit a video, audio, text or infographic file featuring a research project or initiative funded by SSHRC and carried out at the institution at which the Contestant is enrolled at the time of submission (the Phase 1 Submission).

 - A Phase 1 Submission must not exceed three (3) minutes in length for video or audio; 300 words for text or infographic (Note: this includes words in images or captions, but does not include the title of a Submission, nor acknowledgements/credits, if any); and 200 megabytes (all electronic files, including audio/video).
 Uploading the files could take several minutes.
 If it takes more than five minutes, we recommend you try again later.

 - A Phase 1 Submission must be submitted as a file via the SSHRC Student Challenge Secure Upload.
 Links to websites, public or private, will not be accepted.